Danial-par/System2-Reasoning/README.md

 ### 2. [Neuro-Symbolic Question Answering](02_Neuro-Symbolic_QA/)

 This project builds a neuro-symbolic system for visual question answering, using a Seq2Seq model to translate natural language questions into executable programs.
-Reinforcement Learning is used to furthur improve the accuracy.
+Reinforcement Learning is used to further improve the accuracy.

 ### 3. [Inference-Time Scaling for Enhanced Reasoning](03_Inference_Time_Scaling/)